mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 01.03.2022
+* Reduced memory allocations in the symmetric eigenvalue functions
+* Some asm added

 Date: 24.02.2022
 * Implementation of one of the lapak versions of the symmetric eigenvalue problem including a threaded version that is up to two times faster on my testing machine and on larger matrices (e.g. 1000x1000) up to 6 times faster